arthur-jacquin/edit/notes.md

         manipulating hex values: cast needed ?
         \d matches d
         multiple slash on same line
+    refresh the things to promote in the screencast

 Build a dependency graph of functions.
 Correlate that with list of modified globals.